withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 In addition to the steps to complete your project, there are opportunities to test your knowlege along the way and links to further resources.
 These are not required, but may help solidify some of the core Astro concepts.

 ## Before you go

 ### Checklist for moving on

 <Checklist key="introduction">
 - [ ] I can use the sidebar on the right to view the tutorial units and pages
-- [ ] I'm ready to build with Astro! 🚀
 </Checklist>